dragoyanev/vr-ue4-project-01-kitchen-cleanup/README.md

 This project is part of [Udacity](https://www.udacity.com "Udacity - Be in demand")'s [Unreal Engine 4 VR Nanodegree](https://www.udacity.com)

-This project make a game within Unreal Engine 4 for room-scale VR.
+This project makes a game within Unreal Engine 4 for room-scale VR.
 It is needed to utilize motion controllers for a kitchen-themed interaction game.
 Spawn messy dishes and get them into the sink as quickly as possible!

 ## Necessary Software